solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00_Getting_Started_Provision_PostgreSQL_Flexible_Server.md

 There are [some limitations](https://learn.microsoft.com/azure/virtual-machines/disks-types) when working with Azure managed disk storage.

-Although currently in preview and with [some limitations](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage#premium-ssd-v2-early-preview-limitations), Premium SSD v2 will become generally available for Azure Database for PostgreSQL and will increase the performance IOPS from 20,000 max to 80,000 and the disk size to 64TB.
+Although currently in preview and with [some limitations](https://learn.microsoft.com/azure/postgresql/flexible-server/concepts-compute-storage#premium-ssd-v2-early-preview-limitations), Premium SSD v2 will become generally available for Azure Database for PostgreSQL Flexible Server and will increase the performance IOPS from 20,000 max to 80,000 and the disk size to 64TB.

 Another advantage of Premium SSD v2 is they come with 3000 IOPS and 125MB/s free of charge.